 Upon graduating, Megan worked briefly for Walt Disney World’s Magic Kingdom, Orlando, in the wardrobe department before working professionally as a costume and freelance fashion designer.
 During that time, she continued to teach and perform in various locations.
 To complement her dance experience, she holds an extensive Pilates Mat certification and attended Central Pennsylvania Youth Ballet Teachers Workshop, led by Darla Hoover.

 In addition to writing, Megan continues to teach various styles of dance within schools and ministries and has been with West Hawaii Dance Theatre since 1999 where she has worked as a teacher, choreographer, director, and mentor.
 She is also a guest artist with YWAM School of Dance Studies at The University of the Nations in Kona as well as Saving Grace Dance Ensemble in New Hampshire, where she has contributed choreography as well as performed at Gibney Dance Center in New York City.
-Most recently, she is a choreography contributor and volunteer for Project Dance Hawaii 2022.
+Most recently, she was a choreography contributor and volunteer for Project Dance Hawaii 2022.

 Megan has a heart for prophetic worship and occasionally leads worship dance at YWAM (Youth with a Mission) and Living Stones Church where she and her husband have attended since 1998.
 Megan is also a Mixed Media Artist and enjoys cooking for friends and family.
 To read more about Megan’s dance training history and bio, go to her Dance page.